 For all syncs aside from Airtable, the max lag time is rarely above one minute.
 For example, by default we make one request every three seconds for Salesforce syncs.
 Assume you kept this default and you're syncing five Salesforce objects.
 It will take Sequin about 15 seconds to check each object endpoint for changes.
 So, the max lag time for this hypothetical sync is 15 seconds.

 For Airtable, lag time of the sync depends on (1) how big your base is and (2) how much of your base's API quota we're using.
 The lag time of your Airtable database is shown in your Sequin console.
 By default, we use 3 out of 5 of your alloted requests per second, but you can configure this in your console.
 (More about how our sync works for Airtable on our blog.)

-We only sync to Postgres databases.
-Support for others coming soon.
+We only sync with Postgres databases.
+Support for other databases coming soon.
 (Write us and let us know which you'd like to see!)